 - Learn.
 Last but not least, learn from past experiences.
 You know yourself better than anyone, so if you know having more than a few drinks will have you feeling horrible the next day, set limits and stick to them.
 If any form of drinking is leading to anxiety then take a break full stop!
 Your mind and body will thank you for it.

 If you find your anxiety post-drinking is regularly lasting longer than 24 hours, or increasing in intensity, go and see your GP.
-You can learn more about anxiety and take the anxiety checklist here.
+Learn more about anxiety and take the anxiety checklist.

 Was this article useful?